christophelc/chess_rust/README.md

 	- Set max_depth first
 	- Add other parameters for making tuning easier (enable / disable some heuristics for example)

-- Time management: this is a prerequiste to make tournaments against other computers.
-We do not want to lose a game just because of lack of time.

 - Reuse generated moves for Rook, Bishop, Knight, Queen during the controlled squares computation:
 	- To generate moves for one side more efficiently
 	- To filter legal moves (a move is legal if the king of the current player is not anymore under attack after the move)